cleberjsantos/Products.ZCxOracleDA/README.txt

 What is ZCxOracleDA?
 ----------------------

-ZCxOracleDA is both a tiny frontend to the Cx_Oracle package for Zope 2 and Zope
+ZCxOracleDA is both a tiny frontend to the `Cx_Oracle`_ package for Zope 2 and Zope 3.
-3. In addition it acts as a database adapter for ZSQL methods and supports Oracle databases only.
+In addition it acts as a database adapter for ZSQL methods and supports Oracle databases only.

 Requirements: